 8. Riordan Mansion State Historic Park in Flagstaff

 The park was built in 1904 for Michael and Timothy Riordan’s families.
-The Mansion features rustic exterior log-slab siding, volcanic stone arches and hand-split wooden shingles.
-The Park offers lecture events and daily tours of the Mansion. azstateparks.com/riordan-mansion/
+The Mansion features rustic exterior log-slab siding, volcanic stone arches and hand-split wooden shingles as well as beautiful interiors featuring original Stickley furniture.
+The Park offers lecture events and tours of the Mansion. azstateparks.com/riordan-mansion/

 9. Tonto Natural Bridge State Park – Payson, AZ

 Tucked away in a tiny valley in Payson, Ariz., surrounded by a forest of pine trees, Tonto Natural Bridge State Park has been in the making for thousands of years.
 It is believed to be the largest natural travertine bridge in the world.
 The bridge stands 183 feet high over a 400-foot long tunnel that measures 150 feet at its widest point.

 A short stroll will bring you down to the river, so you can catch a view of the bridge above you.

 “It’s really stunning,” says Thompson.
 “Tonto is a beautiful park.
 You are level the top of the bridge at the park, but as you hike down your views get more and more amazing.”